-“Sending School Backpacks Across the Sea” campaign was steadily undertaken
+To understake “Sending School Backpacks Across the Sea” campaign steadily

-“Chemistry Classes for Boys and Girls” was hosted at the five plants and head office of Kuraray more than once this year
+To host “Chemistry Classes for Boys and Girls” more than once this year

 |[Culture] [Science] [Environment] [Social Welfare]

-In fiscal 2017, the Kuraray Group carried out activities focusing on culture, science, environment and social welfare in accordance with its policy for social contribution activities.
+The Kuraray Group carries out activities focusing on culture, science, environment and social welfare in accordance with its policy for social contribution activities.